Chillsmeit/change-gdm-background/README.md

-# change-gdm-background-jammy

-This script automates the process of setting an image or color in GNOME Display Manager 3 background which comes by default with **Ubuntu or Pop OS versions 22.04 Jammy ONLY**

 ## Warning

-**This fork was made specifically to work with Ubuntu or Pop OS 22.04.**
+**This fork was made specifically to work with Ubuntu or Pop OS 22.04 aka Jammy!**

 If you are going to set an image file that has spaces in its file name or folders, remember to scape them with backslashes.